noquark/wormholes/README.md

 ### Or, Run manually

-Finally run generator followed by director and creator
+Run generator followed by director and creator

 ```sh
 # clone repository